-Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home.
+Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home or as gourmet gifts.

 But if you are new to the world of caviar and don’t know where to start, it can be a bit intimidating.
 There aren’t going to be instructions printed on those ornate labels, after all.

-That’s why we’ve assembled a brief guide to caviar accompaniments that well help you learn the ropes of serving this amazing ingredient.
+That’s why we’ve assembled a brief guide to caviar accompaniments that will help you learn the ropes of serving this amazing ingredient before you open your first caviar tin.

 We will start small with the bare minimum presentation and then build into more complex and creative ways to serve caviar.
 Follow these steps, and you’ll be the guru that everyone trusts at caviar o’clock!
 Let’s get into it.